facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 |habitat.task.measurements.distance_to_goal.distance_to | If 'POINT' measures the distance to the closest episode goal.
 If 'VIEW_POINTS' measures the distance to the episode's goal's viewpoint. |
 |habitat.task.measurements.success |     For Navigation tasks only, Measures 1.0 if the robot reached a success and 0 otherwise.
 A success is defined as calling the `habitat.task.actions.stop` when the `habitat.task.measurements.distance_to_goal` Measure is smaller than `success_distance`.|
 |habitat.task.measurements.success.success_distance| The minimal distance the robot must be to the goal for a success.|
-|habitat.task.measurements.spl|    For Navigation tasks only, Measures the SPL (Success weighted by Path Length) ref: [On Evaluation of Embodied Agents - Anderson et. al](https://arxiv.org/pdf/1807.06757.pdf)  Measure is always 0 except at success where it will be  the ratio of the optimal distance from start to goal over the total distance  traveled by the agent.
+|habitat.task.measurements.spl|    For Navigation tasks only, Measures the SPL (Success weighted by Path Length) ref: [On Evaluation of Embodied Agents - Anderson et. al](https://arxiv.org/pdf/1807.06757.pdf).
+Measure is always 0 except at success where it will be  the ratio of the optimal distance from start to goal over the total distance  traveled by the agent.
 Maximum value is 1. `SPL = success * optimal_distance_to_goal / distance_traveled_so_far`
 |habitat.task.measurements.soft_spl |     For Navigation tasks only, Similar to SPL, but instead of a boolean, success is now calculated as 1 - (ratio of distance covered to target).   `SoftSPL = max(0, 1 - distance_to_goal / optimal_distance_to_goal) * optimal_distance_to_goal / distance_traveled_so_far`
 |habitat.task.measurements.distance_to_goal_reward    |    In Navigation tasks only, measures a reward based on the distance towards the goal.
 The reward is `- (new_distance - previous_distance)` i.e. the decrease of distance to the goal.

 ## Navigation Lab Sensors
 Lab sensors are any non-rendered sensor observation.
 Like geometric goal information.
-The way one would add an action to a configuration file would be by adding to the `defaults` list.
+The way one would add a sensor to a configuration file would be by adding to the `defaults` list.
 For example:
 ```
 defaults:
   - /habitat/task/lab_sensors: